TL;DR

 Is Vibe Kanban free?

-Vibe Kanban's self-hosted version is completely free and open source under the Apache 2.0 license, with no user limits.
+Vibe Kanban's self-hosted version is completely free and open source under Apache 2.0, with no user limits.
 The hosted Cloud version is free for individual users.
 Team collaboration on the Cloud version costs $30/user/month (Pro tier), with custom Enterprise pricing for 50+ users.

 What is Vibe Kanban best for?